Strategic autonomy: digitalization & value chain integration

 Therefore, more standardisation is needed.
 We are working on a blueprint for data sharing in the manufacturing industry.
 This blueprint will provide manufacturing companies with an overview of standards and technologies for their technology suppliers.
 But it will also help suppliers; by standardising interfaces, they can expand their market and deliver new innovative products faster.

-Artificial Intelligence & real-world challenges
+Artificial Intelligence and real-world challenges

 One of the key technologies that will need to be strategically deployed concerns data and AI.
 A technology that requires radical change and innovation in the primary process of the entire manufacturing value chain.
 Manufacturing companies must now anticipate how to adequately unlock data in production processes to harness the power of AI applications.
 This can be achieved with the deployment of a so-called ‘digital plug’ to make the data interoperably accessible and applicable in a digital twin.